fpelliccioni/cashtokens-ts-experiments/min_spec.md

 of `4294967295`, coinbase transactions can never include a token prefix in any output.

-See [Implementations](#implementations) for examples of this algorithm in multiple programming languages.

 ### Fungible Token Supply Definitions

 Several measurements of fungible token supply are standardized for wider